Microscooter families just wanna have fun!

 We are really lucky to have a cool skate park just down the road from us so for our debut family skate we were delighted to find not only was it empty but the sun was shining and we were good to go.
 We fitted the Beans up with their Vtech Action Cams to record our adventures and had a blast.

 It was such a fun thing for us to do as a family because although we always do things as a family, it can often involve Hubby and I standing back and watching, videoing or photographing them rather than getting stuck in.
-The Beans loved chasing me and Daddy around on their scooters and Jelly Bean loved that he could join in too without having to just watching his older siblings from the viewpoint of his stroller.
+The Beans loved chasing me and Daddy around on their scooters and Jelly Bean loved that he could join in too without having to just watch his older siblings from the viewpoint of his stroller.

 DISCLAIMER: We were given the Microscooters above for the purpose of this post.
 All words, images and opinions are my own and may not be copied without my permission.
 I have not been instructed what to write.